Mark Twain softball places third at North Shelby Tournament

 Freshman pitcher Bronwyn Harding earned her first two varsity wins in Saturday's tournament, pitching 15 innings with 14 strikeouts and six earned runs.
-10 against LInn co
+10 against Linn county.

 "Bronwyn was as tough as nails today," said Mark Twain head coach Ross Parcel.
 "Not many freshmen can throw eight solid innings to keep their team in the game.
 She's been working really hard on repeating mechanics and throwing competitive strikes and not just get-me-over strikes.
 She was a bulldog all day for us."